-- successful completion of preclinical studies and clinical trials, and other work required by regulators; - receipt and maintenance of marketing approvals from applicable regulatory authorities; - our ability to timely manufacture sufficient quantities according to required quality specifications; - obtaining and maintaining patent and trade secret protection and non-patent, orphan drug exclusivity for our product candidates; - obtaining and maintaining regulatory approvals using our manufacturing facility in Lexington, Massachusetts; - launch and commercialization of our products, if approved, whether alone or in collaboration with others; - identifying and engaging effective distributors or resellers on acceptable terms in jurisdictions where we plan to utilize third parties for the marketing and sales of our product candidates; - acceptance of our products, if approved, by patients, the medical community and third-party payers; - effectively competing with existing therapies and gene therapies based on safety and efficacy profile; - achieve optimal pricing based on durability of expression, safety and efficacy; - obtaining and maintaining healthcare coverage and adequate reimbursement; - complying with any applicable post-approval requirements and maintaining a continued acceptable overall safety profile; and - obtaining adequate reimbursement for the total patient population and each subgroup to sustain a viable commercial business model in U.S. and EU markets.
+- successful execution of our contractual relationship with CSL Behring for the commercialization of etranacogene dezaparvovec; - successful completion of preclinical studies and clinical trials, and other work required by regulators; - receipt and maintenance of marketing approvals from applicable regulatory authorities; - our ability to timely manufacture sufficient quantities of our products according to required quality specifications;

+- obtaining and maintaining patent and trade secret protection and non-patent, orphan drug exclusivity for our product candidates; - obtaining and maintaining regulatory approvals using our manufacturing facility in Lexington, Massachusetts; - launch and commercialization of our products, if approved, whether alone or in collaboration with others; - identifying and engaging effective distributors or resellers on acceptable terms in jurisdictions where we plan to utilize third parties for the marketing and sales of our product candidates; - acceptance of our products, if approved, by patients, the medical community, and third-party payers; - effectively competing with existing therapies and gene therapies based on safety and efficacy profiles; - the strength of our marketing and distribution; - achieve optimal pricing based on durability of expression, safety, and efficacy; - the ultimate content of the regulatory authority approved label, including the approved clinical indications, and any limitations or warnings; - any distribution or use restrictions imposed by regulatory authorities; - the interaction of our products with any other medicines that patients may be taking or the restriction on the use of our products with other medicines; - the standard of care at the time of product approval; - the relative convenience and ease of administration of our products; - obtaining and maintaining healthcare coverage and adequate reimbursement; - any price concessions, rebates, or discounts we may need to provide; - complying with any applicable post-approval requirements and maintaining a continued acceptable overall safety profile; and - obtaining adequate reimbursement for the total patient population and each subgroup to sustain a viable commercial business model in U.S. and EU markets.